Canned coffee: Can design

 The original UCC can had a capacity of 250 ml.
 In the 1970s, 190 ml cans appeared, and both of these can sizes still exist.
 Size does not denote type of flavor in either the 250 or 190 ml can, but iced coffee cans tend to be short and fat and contain 280 ml.
 American-sized (350 ml) cans are almost non-existent, although Dydo produces one of that size called "American Coffee".
 Barrel-shaped cans are also fairly popular, while an aspect of the Roots' marketing campaign is the company's unique "waist-shaped" can.
 A new kind of cone top type can with a twist-off cap has appeared in recent years, and many companies offer at least one of their coffee types in this kind of container.

 Commemorative cans are quite common in Japan, for major events such as the Tokyo Motor Show, sports teams and sporting events, and manga characters.

-Can collecting

-In Japan, there is no coffee can collecting organization equivalent to the Brewery Collectibles Club of America.
-However, coffee can collectors do indeed exist in Japan, and some of them have put those images of parts of their collections online.
-How many collectors there are is unknown.

-There are no books available on the topic.
-Rare coffee cans may have a monetary value, but efforts at systematizing the hobby are at a low level.